top of page

 Real human beings who act in movies and TV are given conflict, weaknesses, quirks, and backstories.
 They’re portrayed on the screen in vivid detail with perfect lighting and expensive clothing, makeup, and hair styling.

-In fact, most human beings shown in movies and TV shows must act in scenes before any character development, conflict, story, or mood has been established.
+Most human beings shown in movies and TV shows must act in scenes before any character development, conflict, story, or mood has been established.

 The same goes for many literary fiction characters.